Kevin Keegan: 1977–1980: Hamburger SV

 In one early interview, Keegan mentioned how he was settling in, he explained how he missed British cereals that he could not find in the supermarkets in Germany.
 The Hamburg supporters then flooded him with parcels of his favourite cereal with lists of the suppliers.
 There were language difficulties early on.
 In one instance in the summer, Keegan went into a hardware shop intending to buy a fuse and he eventually left the shop after buying Christmas lights.

 He scored in pre-season friendlies against Barcelona and his former club Liverpool, but Hamburg would later suffer defeat in the European Super Cup final against the latter opposition.
 Keegan's time in Hamburg got off to a bad start as Hamburg lost 5–2 to MSV Duisburg in their first league match.
 Rudi Gutendorf, the manager some believed was appointed for Keegan, would only last until October.

 In the winter break of his first season, feeling isolated by the clique in the dressing room, a frustrated Keegan was sent off in a friendly against lower league club VfB Lübeck.
 A player in the match was targeting Keegan, and after the third time being smashed, Keegan walked to the goading Lübeck player and punched him.
 Keegan, who knew he was going to be sent off, walked off the pitch prior to any decision by the referee.
 Keegan maintains this was his lowest point in Germany.
 After the incident, he decided to master the German language to fully integrate himself in the team.
-Up to this point, he did not have the language to ask teammates why they were not passing to him, nor to show them that he too loved the club.
+Up to that point he did not have the language to ask teammates why they were not passing to him, nor to show them that he too loved the club.

 Keegan was suspended for eight weeks and in that time he and the squad made efforts to integrate.
-He knew the dressing room was turning in his favour when he got invited to the squad nights out.
+He knew the dressing room was turning in his favour when he was invited to the squad nights out.
 Eventually, one player told him he could get cheap meat for Keegan's dogs, and full-back Peter Hidien even got a perm.
 An unhappy first few months at the club gave way to a more successful season.
 Although the club finished tenth in the league in the 1977–78 season, Keegan's 12 goals helped him pick up a personal honour, the France Football European Footballer of the Year award for 1978.